 • British nationals residing in Luxembourg at the end of the transition period (i.e. prior to 1 January 2021);

-• British nationals and their family members who already benefit from the right of residence or the right of permanent residence in Luxembourg and who are temporarily away at the end of the transition period.
+• British nationals and their family members who already benefit from the right of residence or the right of permanent residence in Luxembourg and who were temporarily away at the end of the transition period.

 The following persons are deemed to be family members: